-There's A Long, Ignominous Trail Of Bans, Registries, Forced Relocation
+There's A Long, Ignominous Trail Of Bans, Registries And Forced Relocation

 At the end of the 19th century, Chinese immigrants, blamed for depressing wages and cast as a threat to social order, became the first ethnic group to be specifically banned from immigrating to the U.S.

 The Chinese Exclusion Act of 1882, signed into law by President Chester A. Arthur, did not initially require Chinese immigrants or residents to register with the U.S. government.
-Registration came 10 years later under President Benjamin Harrison when the Exclusion Act expired and Congress passed the Geary Act, which extended the provisions of the Exclusion Act and added registry as a one of the conditions.
+Registration came 10 years later under President Benjamin Harrison when the Exclusion Act expired and Congress passed the Geary Act, which extended the provisions of the Exclusion Act and added registry as one of the conditions.

-Anyone unable to register because of an injury or illness was required to provide proof of residency and have a "white witness" who could verify their claim.
+Anyone unable to register because of an injury or illness was required to provide proof of residency and have a "white witness" who could verify his claim.

 Executive Order 9066: Japanese Internment